leite/fgodmod/README.md

 Features merged:

+v1.3:

+	Auto rejoin on lost connection in network multiplayer game.

+	Observer view for clients on multiplayer host end.

+	Rejoin question on kick in network multiplayer game.

+v1-1.2:

 	Show stock information from user player and allies when hovering tribut resource in diplomacy window.

 	Go back to previous GUI with Shift+Esc.